vish2002/vish2002/README.md

 - 🔭 I’m currently working on: Becoming the Best version of Myself
 - 🌱 I’m currently learning: Data Structures and Algorithms and AI/ML
-- 👯 I’m looking to collaborate on: Software Development projects
+- 👯 I’m looking to collaborate on: Web Development projects
 - 🤔 I’m looking for help with: Machine Learning
 - 💬 Ask me about: DSA, C++, and anything related to Tech
 - 😄 Pronouns: He/Him